 2. Echo Dot and Amazon Smart Plug Switching Deal

-This is a limited time offer that includes an Echo Dot and an Amazon Smart Plug which is completely free if you meet some criterion.
+This is a limited-time offer that includes an Echo Dot and an Amazon Smart Plug which is completely free if you meet some criteria.
 With eligible and selected trade-in, up to $1600 purchase, a new phone line, port-in, you can get a maximum of $700 or $750 discount with those 2 amazing devices.
 Get the offer from here before it ends.

 3. $500 iPhone Switching Deal